 All protests must be submitted and signed only by the person directly concerned.
-Each protest must refer to a single subject only and the intention to protest must be notified to an Official within 30 minutes of the publication of the results.
+Each protest must refer to a single subject only and the intention to protest must be notified to the Race Direction within 30 minutes of the publication of the results.